 Situations Where Decisions May Be Required

-Unforeseen circumstances can arise at any moment, making it essential to have a clear understanding of who can make decisions on your behalf.
-In the UK, the decision-making process without an LPA can be complex and varies depending on the situation.
+Unforeseen circumstances can arise at any moment, making it essential to have a clear plan for who can make decisions on your behalf.
+In England and Wales, the decision-making process without an LPA varies significantly depending on the situation and the urgency of the decisions required.

 Illness or Incapacity